The other day, we were on our competitor’s website, seeing how they were working out things to thrive and compete.

 And so, we went on to check a few other websites – fortunately, they had exit intent popups.

 But again, these weren’t powerful enough to drive conversions.
+Similar to email popups the true potential of exit intent popups are yet to be unleashed.

 So, we thought why not write a post to help online businesses and stores get to know how an exit-intent popup should be (this blog post has both best practices and examples).